-You will usually find a few to maybe a fair variety of General Electric ones, especially the spiral ones, at good prices at K-Mart and Target and probably also at Wal-Mart.
+You will usually find a few to maybe a fair variety of General Electric ones, especially the spiral ones, at Target and probably also at Wal-Mart.

 Many people have bad comments on Lights of America.
 My experience is limited to the extent of possibly being a too-small-sample, but it has not been good.
-Lights of America may be better with spiral ones of wattage other than exactly 25 watts.
-If you want their products, you can find them at Home Depot and probably in other places.
+Lights of America may be better with spiral ones of wattage other than exactly 25 watts, except I have usually found their light output claims to be slightly overstated.

 I have my experiences, test results, and some Consumer Report's test resultshere.

-I would avoid compact fluorescents from dollar stores.
-I have yet to see any dollar store compact fluorescents, most with claims to replace incandescents of wattage anywhere from 50 to 125 watts actually outshine or even fully match the output of 40 watt "standard" incandescents.
-This is after testing 14 "brands" and a total of 32 "models"!
+I would avoid compact fluorescents from dollar stores other than Dollar Tree.
+I have yet to see any other dollar store compact fluorescents, mostly with claims to replace incandescents of wattage anywhere from 50 to 125 watts, to actually outshine or even fully match the output of 40 watt "standard" incandescents.
+This is after testing 22 "brands" and 72 "models"!
 Furthermore, most dollar store compact fluorescents have a bluish white "cool daylight" color, even many in packages that say "Sun Lighting" and many that come in packages that say "soft warm white light".
 Many that actually have a "warm white" color have a very purplish "off" color and low color rendering index.

 But what what you really want are the fluorescent type.
 They work a lot better.
 The best prices are at Home Depot.
 Expect to pay around $12 to $16 for a bulb, regardless of wattage and size.
 A bulb in a fixture will cost more, and you can also get this at Home Depot.